polarfire-soc/hart-software-services/tools/hss-payload-generator/README.md

 The ELF source images can specify an entry point, but we want to be able to support secondary entry points for harts if needed -- i.e., if multiple harts are intended to boot the same image, they might have individual entry points.
 To support this, we specify the actual entry point addresses in the configuration file itself.

-Finally, we'll define some payloads (source ELF files, or binary blobs) that will be placed at certain regions in memory.
+We can now define some payloads (source ELF files, or binary blobs) that will be placed at certain regions in memory.
 The payload section is defined with the keyword payloads, and then a number of individual payload descriptors.

 Each payload has a name (path to its file), an owner-hart, and optionally 1-3 secondary-harts.